SlimeKnights/slimeknights.github.io/docs/index.md

 ## Commands
 * [**Mantle Commands**](commands/mantle): Documentation for all commands added by Mantle.
 * [**Tinkers' Construct Commands**](commands/tinkers): Documentation for all commands added by Tinkers' Construct.
+* [**Discord Commands**](commands/discord): Documentation for commands on our discord server.
+Cannot be run inside Minecraft, simply are informational commands.

 ## JSON Format